 I fell into writing professionally around age 50 when I was forced to abandon my chosen career in librarianship.
 Strange as it may seem, I had to be coerced into writing as a career, even though I loved everything about it.
 When I lost my livelihood, I hired an excellent career coach in Fort Collins who challenged me to just try writing for others.
 I was soon hooked.
 I worked as a freelance writer for a few years, selling my work and enjoying the process.
 However, I found a deep contradiction.
 In writing, it seemed like everyone was telling me I need to “Find my own voice.”
 How does one do that when the editors of the magazines I was writing for took away “my voice” when they edited and sometimes even messed up the articles I was writing?
 When I was totally ripped-off my “American History” magazine, with no kill fee or anything for the article they had requested from me, I gave up on freelance work entirely.

-Luckily at that time I learned about blogging from a woman at my writing group.
+Luckily at that time I learned about blogging from a woman in my writing group.
 It was a pretty new concept back in 2006, but this woman had found great success, so I dug in and learned everything I could about WordPress.

 From my blog “Midlife Crisis Queen” (now removed from the Internet) I built quite a nice platform and a great following, which led to nice book sales and some notoriety.
 But when I moved down south and we began building our solar home out in the country, I felt the need to diverge into new endeavors.